A+ FILES

 Students must meet the following requirements in order to earn A+ designation:

-• Attend an A+ designated high school for three consecutive years prior to graduation,
+Attend a designated A+ high school for 2 years prior to graduation.

-• Complete 50 hours of supervised, unpaid tutoring or mentoring.
+Perform at least 50 hours of unpaid tutoring or mentoring

 HOW DO I ENROLL IN THE A+ PROGRAM?